gangesmech/2025-DEV1-014-DevelopmentBooks/README.md

 ## Design Decisions

 ### 1. Domain Model (`com.bnppf.kata.developmentbooks.domain`)
--   **`Book` Enum:** Used instead of Strings to ensure type safety and restrict inputs to the 5 valid titles.
+-   **`Book` Record:** To align with OpenAPI-generated models and support easier mapping while maintaining immutability.
 -   **`ShoppingBasket`:** Encapsulates the core pricing logic.
 It maintains the state of selected books and exposes a `calculate()` method.

 ### 2. Pricing Algorithm